Think about it this way: if you were injured in an accident, would you consider treating yourself, or would you seek outside medical attention?

 A lawyer will determine all the legal doctrines and statutes that may affect your recovery and the strength of your case.
 If the cases cannot be settled, the attorney will litigate on your behalf in the court of proper jurisdiction and secure the witnesses and evidence to present your case to the fullest.

-When you sign an agreement for an attorney to represent you, you are entering contract.
+When you sign an agreement for an attorney to represent you, you enter into a contract.
 Make sure you understand the terms before giving your signature.
-Your lawyer wants and needs you to trust their judgement, so they should be willing to answer any questions you may have.
+Your Anne Arundel County personal injury lawyer wants and needs you to trust their judgment, so they should be willing to answer any questions you may have.